aarhusstadsarkiv/permanent-urls/README.md

     node bin/generate-files.js

-And now you can `commit` and `push` the changes with the new files.
+Now you can `commit` and `push` the changes with the new and updated files.

 Your new permanent URL will be available at the following address: